tethysapp/lhasa-app/README.md

 ## Step 0: Prerequisites and Recommendations

 1. I would highly recommend you use an IDE (integrated development environment) for this exercise.
-PyCharm has a free version which is excellent.
+PyCharm has a free version which is excellent but any decent IDE should work fine.
 2. You need to have installed tethys via and activated the tethys environment in your bash shell (http://docs.tethysplatform.org/en/stable/installation.html)
 3. You need access to the Docker CLI (https://docs.docker.com/desktop/).
-Preferably, you have pulled the image for THREDDS Data server (`docker pull unidata/thredds-docker:latest`)
+Preferably, you have pulled the image for THREDDS Data server to save time later (`docker pull unidata/thredds-docker:latest`)
-4. Highly recommend you have installed Panoply (https://www.giss.nasa.gov/tools/panoply/)
+4. Useful but not essential- install Panoply (https://www.giss.nasa.gov/tools/panoply/)

 ## Step 1: Clone this app and install